LinuxCafeFederation/Delightful-Privacy/README.md

 ## [Search Engine](https://en.wikipedia.org/wiki/Web_search_engine)

 ### [Searx](https://searx.me)
 searx is a free metasearch engine, available under the GNU Affero General Public License version 3, with the aim of protecting the privacy of its users.
 To this end, searx does not share users' IP addresses or search history with the search engines from which it gathers results.
 Tracking cookies served by the search engines are blocked, preventing user-profiling-based results modification.
 By default, searx queries are submitted via HTTP POST, to prevent users' query keywords from appearing in webserver logs.
-[Wikipedia](https://en.wikipedia.org/wiki/Searx) - Find public instances of searx here [searx.space](https://searx.space/)
+[Wikipedia](https://en.wikipedia.org/wiki/Searx) - Find public instances of searx here [searx.space](https://searx.space/) and always read the Privacy Policy of an instance before using it.

 ### [Startpage](https://en.wikipedia.org/wiki/Startpage.com)
 Startpage is a web search engine that highlights privacy as its distinguishing feature.
 Previously, it was known as the metasearch engine Ixquick, At that time, Startpage was a variant service.
 Both sites were merged in 2016.
 [Wikipedia](https://en.wikipedia.org/wiki/Startpage.com)